dadepo/checkpointq/README.md

 CheckpointQ, where the Q stands for quorum, is a tool for establishing quorum over finalized checkpoints across multiple Ethereum checkpoint providers.

 It makes requests to multiple checkpoint providers and only returns the finalized checkpoint block root if more than 2/3 of the configured providers return the same checkpoint block root.

 This ensures you do not have to trust a single checkpoint provider.
-The more provider agrees on what the finalized checkpoint is, the more assured you can be.
+The more providers agree on what the finalized checkpoint is, the more assured you can be.

 ## Installation

-For now, CheckpointQ requires to be built from source using the Rust toolchain.
+For now, there are no binary releases for CheckpointQ, so it can only be built from the source using the Rust toolchain.

 - Install Rust.
 See [here](https://www.rust-lang.org/tools/install) for details.
 - Clone the repository.